-2. The website does not resize for mobile devices and tablets
+2. Your website does not resize for mobile devices and tablets

 It is important to make sure your website is responsive and mobile-friendly.
-The number of users browsing with mobile devices has reached 60% in 2018 and will keep growing; not to mention that the Google algorithm ranks mobile-friendly websites higher in search results, meaning more traffic and higher converting possibilities.
+As of 2022, mobile devices account for about half of all web traffic, a trend that has been steadily growing and shows no signs of slowing down; not to mention that the Google algorithm ranks mobile-friendly websites higher in search results, meaning more traffic and higher converting possibilities.

-3. The website does not rank in Google or if it does, it doesn't rank high on page one
+3. Your website does not rank in Google

-There are several common reasons for your website to not show or rank low in Google search results:
+There are several common reasons your website isn’t showing or ranks low in Google search results:

-This is the most likely reason for your website to not rank because no one has put effort into optimising the meta content, building backlinks or writing web content using relevant keywords.
+This is the most likely reason for your website to not rank because no one has put effort into optimising the SEO of your website which includes updating meta content, building backlinks or writing web content using relevant keywords.

 Your website needs to rank for the most profitable keywords.
 There’s a high chance more competitors will rank for those broader and more popular ones.
 If you are a niche competitor in a strong market you will struggle to rank for these.